Apple Arcade is now available for some iOS 13 beta users – TechCrunch

 Essentially, you pay $4.99 per month to access a library with dozens of games.
 Subscriptions include a one-month free trial and work with family sharing.

 You can browse the selection of games without subscribing.
-There are currently 53 games available, but Apple said that it plans to launch over 100 games this fall.
+There are currently 53 games available, but Apple said that it plans to launch more than 100 games this fall.

 Each game has its own App Store page with a trailer, screenshots and some new icons indicating the age rating, category, number of players and more.